Copyright © 2013 by SUNY Oneonta

 - Oneonta, NY 13820

-Distinguished Service Professor: Larkin; Professors: O’Mara, Simons; Associate Professors: Ashbaugh, Hendley; Assistant Professors: Beal, Freeman, Harder, Harper, Leon, Malikov, Rogers
+Distinguished Service Professor: Larkin; Professors: O’Mara, Simons; Associate Professors: Ashbaugh, Hendley; Assistant Professors: Beal, Francis, Freeman, Harder, Harper, Leon, Malikov, Noorlander

 The History Department’s curriculum provides majors with an appreciation of the broad contours and common elements of historical inquiry.
 In pursuing these objectives students acquire both a depth and a breadth of knowledge about the historical development of individuals, groups, nations, geographical regions, economies, and the role that major institutions play in people’s lives.
 Students will also gain an appreciation of how historians think about issues of causation, the nature of historical inquiry, and the ongoing expansion of historical methodology to include contributions from the physical and social sciences, philosophy, and literary studies.